MobilePayDev/MobilePay-Online/README.md

 ## API guidelines

 As a rule of thumb, the APIs are RESTful.
 You can expect POSTs to return the id of the resource created.

+## Partner (PSP)

+A PSP is created manually by the support team [mobilepayonlinesupport@danskebank.dk], after signing an agreement with the MobilePay Business unit.
+The Partner must give these input: Name, VATNumber, BusinessContactEmail, BusinessContactPhone, OperationalContactEmail and OperationalContactPhone.
+Attach a copy of PCI-DSS AoC and a RSA public key as a X.509 SubjetPublicKeyInfo (using ASN.1 DER Encoding) represented in PEM encoding.
+Key length must be 4096 bits.
+This public key will be used for encrypting card data for the callback.
+Make sure you keep the private key safe.
+The Partner will be assigned a PartnerId, and recieve the security credentials for both the Sand-Prod (integration environment) and Production environment.

 ## Merchants